Experienced Spousal Support Lawyer in Collin County

 Spousal support, also known as alimony or maintenance, can mean the difference between stability and financial ruin following a divorce.
 This is especially true for spouses who sacrificed their education or career to care for the household or raise children during the marriage.

 As an experienced family law attorney, I have spent nearly 30 years helping clients in Collin County address spousal support concerns during divorce proceedings.
 With thorough knowledge of Texas spousal support laws and guidelines, I am able to offer the advice you need to understand the law and how they apply to your unique situation.

-You Must Prove Your Case for Spousal Support
+You Must Prove Your Case for Alimony

 In most cases, the court will begin any divorce proceeding with the presumption that spousal support is not an appropriate measure.
 You must convince the court otherwise.

 There are specific situations in which spousal support is often granted, including those involving:

 - Income challenged spouses: If one spouse sacrifices their career or education to care for children or the household, they may struggle to obtain sufficient income following the divorce.
 If the couple is married for 10 years or more, the court may order spousal support to give the individual the opportunity to further their education, learn a new skill or seek viable employment.

 - Violence or abuse: A history of domestic violence may be grounds for a spousal support order.
 If one spouse is convicted of family violence against the other spouse or a child, a judge may order spousal support.